xyuan04/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/README.md

 Create a query to show the average runtimes of movies rated below a 7.5, grouped by their respective genres.

 There's been a data entry mistake; Starship Troopers is actually rated R, not PG-13.
 Create a query that finds the movie by its title and changes its rating to R.

+Show the ID number and rating of all of the Horror and Documentary movies in the database.
+Do this in only one query.

 This time let's find the average, maximum, and minimum IMDB score for movies of each rating.